Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 Only the following testers can issue a certificate of compliance.
 EPA does not issue these certificates.
 We advise you to ring a tester below to make an appointment to inspect your vehicle.

-The noise test fee is 3 fee units ($44.90, inclusive of GST, in 2015–16).
+The noise test fee is 3 fee units ($46.00 including GST in 2016–17).
 This fee is charged by the tester for services and is not refundable.